mtyeyes/get-values-of-css-properties/README.md

-# Get values of css properties
+### Get values of CSS properties
-This script goes through every DOM element and return property values that specified in valuesOfPropertiesByMty.propertiesToSearch array.
-To get the answer type valuesOfPropertiesByMty\["property name"\](i.e. "color")
+This script goes through every DOM element and returns the values of CSS properties being used and counts how many times they are being used.
+Execute this script in the developer console and then read the **valuesOfProperties** object.
+To specify which properties to look for change the parameter of a self-invoking function.